Hand spawning must be done very, very gently otherwise you will harm your valuable goldfish breeders.

 The female can’t be left in the net like the male because the eggs attach themselves to the first thing they touch.

-Lift the female from the net using your hands, refer to the picture below.
+Lift the female from the net using your hands, refer to the picture.
 Keep fingers away from her anal pore unless you want to hold your hand in heated water for 4 days until the eggs that attach to your fingers hatch.

 Her slightest struggle will spray eggs into the container.
 Move her around to distribute the eggs evenly.
 Remember, you aren’t milking a salmon.
 Be very gentle.
 Even a few hundred fertile eggs will make the effort worthwhile.
 It isn’t worth the risk to try and strip every last egg from the female.